danwing/cidfi/draft-wing-cidfi.md

 ~~~~~
 {: #fig-arch artwork-align="center" title="Network Diagram" :height=88}

-The CIDFI-aware QUIC client establishes a TLS connection with the
+The CIDFI-aware client establishes a TLS connection with the
 CIDFI-aware network elements (Wi-Fi access point, edge router, and RAN
 router in the above diagram).
 Over this connection it receives
-network performance information and it sends mapping of QUIC
+network performance information and it sends mapping of QUIC or DTLS Destination CIDs
-Destination CIDs to packet importance.
+to packet importance.

-The design creates new state in the CIDFI-aware network elements,
+The design creates new state in the CIDFI-aware network elements for
-specifically for mapping from the QUIC Destination CID to the packet
+mapping from the QUIC Destination CID or DTLS Destination CID to the
+packet importance, bandwidth information for that connection towards
-importance and for the TLS-encrypted communication from the client.
+the client, and for the TLS-encrypted communication with the client.

 In {{network-to-server}} this document describes network-to-server signaling
 similar to the use-case described in {{Section 2 of ?I-D.joras-sadcdn}}, with metadata